rpothkunuri1-hue/DocumentQuery/replit.md

 - PDF and TXT file upload and processing
 - Document listing and deletion
 - Dynamic model selection from Ollama
-- Export to JSON, Markdown, and PDF
+- Export conversations to JSON, Markdown, and PDF (fixed bytearray conversion issue)
+- Download document summary as PDF (new feature - extracts document content to PDF)

 ### ⚠️ Configuration Required:
 - **Ollama Setup (for AI chat):**